JonWoodlief/healthcheck/healthcheck-doc.md

 These 3 paths all exist today in GC.
 All 3 routes point to the same function and return the same result (index.go:73)

-Currently the Kubernetes readiness probe points to `/healthcheck` , and the load balancer healthchecks point to `/healthcheck/readiness`.
-These should be switched to be more explicit.
+Currently the Kubernetes readiness probe and global load balancers both point to `/healthcheck` , and `/healthcheck/readiness` is unused.
+Readiness probes should use `/healthcheck/readiness` to be more explicit

 Failing the load balancer healthcheck is the only check we can fail, without resulting in a circular dependency